alexandru-patrascu/RPi-IoT-API/README.md

-# rpi-cms-api
+# RPi-IoT-API
-Raspberry Pi CMS API using Flask
+Base Internet of Things API for Raspberry Pi